What is Plantar Fasciitis and how do you treat it?

 Treatment for Plantar Fasciitis / Plantar fasciopathy

-In our clinic we believe you need to do a detailed assessment to identify the main factors causing the complaint and then address them.
+In our clinic we believe you need to do a detailed assessment to identify the main factors causing the plantar fasci-itis/opathy.
+Only then can you properly address them.
 This involves doing a thorough biomechanical assessment.

 - Treating the pain using electrotherapy and soft tissue release or massage